Robert Ross (Royal Marines officer)

-Major Robert Ross (c.1740 – 9 June 1794) was the officer in charge of the First Fleet garrison of marines, and Lieutenant-Governor of the convict settlement of Norfolk Island.
+Major Robert Ross (c.
+1740 – 9 June 1794) was a Royal Marines officer from Scotland who was in charge of the Marines traveling with the First Fleet.
+He was also a lieutenant-governor of the convict settlement of Norfolk Island.

 Life and career

 Robert Ross was born in Scotland, and joined the marines in June 1756, being present at the siege of Louisburg and the capture of Quebec during the Seven Years' War (1756–63).
 Promoted to captain, he saw action at Bunker Hill in June 1775 during the American War of Independence.
 He was aboard in August 1779 when it was captured and he was taken prisoner by the French.